 There’s something about the understated loveliness of a black-and-white pencil drawing that never goes out of style.
-It’s like the belted trenchcoat of the photo world: simple to achieve, elegant in effect.
+It’s like the belted trench coat of the photo world: a simple yet elegant look.

-- You can fine-tune the look by adjusting the Thickness, Level of detail, and Fade sliders.
+- Fine-tune the look by adjusting the Thickness, Level of detail, and Fade sliders.

-- When you’re happy with how it looks, click Apply and save it for posterity.
+- When you’ve got the look you want, click Apply and save it for posterity.

 - Sharp, clear lines (think architecture and geometry)